mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 }
 {% endhighlight %}

-Make sure that `apps` is a directory owned by `mcp` and the group `mcp` and you just keep doing it for each.
-You can actually make this a bit terser, you can put all the files in one array but I've just kept it kind of explicit here and it's a thing in the style guide, I quite like having one place you can look and it's quite clear what's going on.
-And there you can change stuff on an individual directory level.
+This makes sure that each path is a directory owned by `mcp`; you can make this more concise by listing multiple paths at once but I've kept each definition discrete here for clarity.

-So now something a bit more interesting: so the sensitive config problem now you remember last time we had someone who was trusted who put the `database.yml` in place?
-We can kind of do that here:
+The next step is slightly more interesting: the management of sensitive configuration files.
+Last time we had someone trusted put the file in place for us; we can recreate that process again:

 {% highlight ruby %}
-file { '...config/database.yml':
+file { '/home/mcp/apps/mcp/shared/config/database.yml':
   ensure => present,
   owner  => 'mcp',
   group  => 'mcp',